OpenDSA/OpenDSA/RST/en/Development/GraphIntro.rst

 A sequence of vertices :math:`v_1, v_2, ..., v_n`
 forms a :term:`path` of length :math:`n-1` if there exist edges from :math:`v_i` to :math:`v_{i+1}` for :math:`1 \leq i < n`.
-A path is :dfn:`simple` if all vertices on the path are distinct.
+A path is a :term:`simple path` if all vertices on the path are distinct.
 The :term:`length` of a path is the number of edges it contains.
 A :term:`cycle` is a path of length three or more that connects some vertex :math:`v_1` to itself.
 A cycle is a :term:`simple cycle` if the path is simple, except for the first and last vertices being the same.

-A :term:`subgraph` :math:`\mathbf{S}` is formed from graph :math:`\mathbf{G}` by selecting a subset :math:`\mathbf{V}_s` of :math:`\mathbf{G}`'s vertices and a subset :math:`\mathbf{E}_s` of :math:`\mathbf{G}` 's edges such that for every edge :math:`e  \in \mathbf{E}_s`, both of :math:`e` 's vertices are in :math:`\mathbf{V}_s`.
+A :term:`subgraph` :math:`\mathbf{S}` is formed from graph :math:`\mathbf{G}` by selecting a subset :math:`\mathbf{V}_s` of :math:`\mathbf{G}`'s vertices and a subset :math:`\mathbf{E}_s` of :math:`\mathbf{G}` 's edges such that for every edge :math:`e  \in \mathbf{E}_s`, both vertices of :math:`e` are in :math:`\mathbf{V}_s`.

 An undirected graph is a :term:`connected graph` if there is at least one path from any vertex to any other.